Volunteer

 Greeter

 Greeters are the first point of contact for visitors to the center and play an important role in ensuring that their visit is a success.
 They act as a welcoming ambassador to discern visitors’ needs and direct them accordingly.
 Greeters may help guide visitors to the kennels, answer adoption and animal-related questions, accept in-kind donations, keep the entry area clean and presentable, or other support tasks.
 This role provides a big boost to our day-to-day operations.
-It is a great opportunity to learn about how the center works and join our team.
+It's a great opportunity to learn about how the center works and join our team.

 • Must have a positive, outgoing personality and enjoy working with the public.